kriskowal/uncommonjs/README.md

 ============

-Specifications are developed in separate directories and epynomous branches.
+Specifications are developed in separate directories and eponymous branches.
 These are merged one-way into a master branch to provide the whole picture.
 I encourage participants to create their own master branch that only merges the specifications that they are tracking and